cuso-graduate-colloquium-2024/cuso-graduate-colloquium-2024.github.io/register/index.md

   [this form](https://docs.google.com/forms/d/e/1FAIpQLSfKp_sa9-gK1TJWmt5jE0cOwmdQDfOVrZ1lYgEABW6i1msPXg/viewform?usp=sf_link).
 2. Make sure to register on the official CUSO website ([here](https://math.cuso.ch/?id=2607&tx_displaycontroller[showUid]=7094)), too.

+#### Please note that:
-Yes, you do need to register __twice__!
+- Everyone needs to register __twice__!
 Both on this platform and on the official CUSO website.
+- If you are from Geneva or Basel and need an accommodation, the __deadline is October the 15th__.

-Note that the event is limited to 30 people for funding reasons.
+- The event is limited to 30 people for funding reasons.
   Therefore, __your registration will only be completed once officially confirmed from our side__.

-Everyone is happily invited to give a *45 minute* talk.
+- Everyone is happily invited to give a *45 minute* talk.
   If you plan to do so (yey!), please let us know by indicating accordingly in the form.

 <!-- <iframe
     src="https://docs.google.com/forms/d/e/1FAIpQLSfKp_sa9-gK1TJWmt5jE0cOwmdQDfOVrZ1lYgEABW6i1msPXg/viewform"